-Under the modified accrued basis of accounting, revenues are recognized when susceptible to accrual: i.e. when they become both measurable and available.
+Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual: i.e. when they become both measurable and available.
 "Measurable" means the amount of the transaction can be determined and "available" means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
+A one-year availability period is used for recognition of revenues.